Killadi: Reception

-The film was released on 30 January 2015 to negative reviews.
-Critic from Times of India noted that: "The film is essentially a compendium of the masala movie must-haves — hero introduction song, aggressive hero, his loving family members, damsel-in-distress heroine, kuthu songs disguised as duets, random comedy track and over-the-top villains".
+The film was released on 30 January 2015.
+Sudhir Srinivasan of The Hindu wrote, "If there literally existed a sea of clichés, Killadi is what you would get if you randomly drew a bucketful from it".
+M Suganth from The Times of India noted, "The film is essentially a compendium of the masala movie must-haves — hero introduction song, aggressive hero, his loving family members, damsel-in-distress heroine, kuthu songs disguised as duets, random comedy track and over-the-top villains".